ALARA (As Low As Reasonably Achievable)

 3. Locking the room in which the materials are stored.

-These requirements apply to ALL radioactive materials in the laboratory, including waste, contaminated equipment, and sealed sources.
+These requirements apply to all radioactive materials in the laboratory, including waste, contaminated equipment, and sealed sources.

 Radioactive materials stored in occupied areas must be shielded in accordance with the ALARA principle.